JoaoLopesF/RemoteDebug/README.md

 ## Releases

+### 3.0.3 - 2019-03-18

+    - Adjustments if web socket is disabled

+### 3.0.2 - 2019-03-16

+    - Adjustments in examples, added one for debugger

+### 3.0.1 - 2019-03-13

+    - Adjustments in silente mode
+    - Commands from RemoteDebugApp now is treated
+    - Adjusts to RemoteDebugger support connection by web sockets

 ### 3.0.0 - 2019-03-10

     - If not disabled, add a web socket server to comunicate with RemoteDebugApp (HTML5 web app)